hmrc/accessibility-assessment/README.md

     "files": { "file1": "some contents" }
 }
 ```
-_pageURl_: The actual URL of the page under assessment.
+_pageURL_: The actual URL of the page under assessment.
 This is written into a file called `data` which is used in the report.
 _pageHTML_: The captured page's HTML which is saved as `index.html`
 _timestamp_: The time when the page was captured.
 Used as folder name for each captured paged under which the relevant files are saved.
 _files_: Assets for the page.
 No images are captured by the page-capture-chrome-extension.